Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Experiments of MIMO Detection

-as $\|\mathbf{Bx}-\mathbf{c}\|^2\approx n \sigma_w^2$ statistically by the law of large numbers.
-Therefore, in MIMO detection, the decoding complexity $C$ decrease with the signal-to-noise ratio (SNR).
-Note that the noise variance $\sigma_w^2$ is different from the standard deviation $\sigma$ of the lattice Gaussian distribution\footnote{In \cite{HassibiMCMCnew}, the noise variance $\sigma_w^2$ is used as the sampling variance over the discrete Gaussian distribution, but this would lead to a stalling problem at high SNRs \cite{MCMCKumarGibbsStalling}.}, where the latter is carefully designed for the efficient sampler decoding with $\sigma=\min_{i}\|\widehat{\mathbf{b}}_i\|/(2\sqrt{\pi})$.
+as $\|\mathbf{Bx}-\mathbf{c}\|^2\approx n \sigma_w^2$ by the law of large numbers.
+Therefore, the decoding complexity $C$ decrease with the SNR.
+Note that the noise variance $\sigma_w^2$ is different from the standard deviation $\sigma$ of the lattice Gaussian distribution\footnote{In \cite{HassibiMCMCnew}, the noise variance $\sigma_w^2$ is used as the sampling variance, but this would lead to a stalling problem at high SNRs \cite{MCMCKumarGibbsStalling}.}.

-On the other hand, soft-output decoding in MIMO bit interleaver coded modulation (BICM) system is also available from the samples generated by MCMC.
+On the other hand, soft-output decoding for MIMO bit interleaver coded modulation (BICM) system is also possible using the samples generated by MCMC.
 Specifically, the sample candidates can be used to approximate the log-likelihood ratio (LLR), as in \cite{Hochwald}.
 For bit $b_i\in\{0,1\}$, the approximated LLR is computed as

 where $b_i$ is the $i$th information bit associated with sample $\mathbf{x}$.
 The notation $\mathbf{x}:b_{i}=\mu$ means the set of all vectors $\mathbf{x}$ for which $\mathbf{x}:b_{i}=\mu$.